 A study of the concepts and techniques used in the creation of raster-based images using image editing software.
 The course will cover the integration of raster and vector images in paper-based publications, and the creation and optimization of images for use in on-line documents.
 Particular emphasis will be placed on the application of the elements of design in all documents produced.
-Prerequisite: GART 251 [Fall, Spring] [3 credits] Contact hours: 3
+Prerequisite: GART 251 [Fall, Spring] Applied Learning [3 credits] [3 contact hour(s)]